University of Nottingham • Jubilee Campus

 Venue & location

-The symposium will take place at the Jubilee Conference Centre on the Jubilee Campus, University of Nottingham.
+The symposium took place at the Jubilee Conference Centre on the Jubilee Campus, University of Nottingham.

 Jubilee Conference Centre